codecombat/codecombat/app/assets/markdown/faq.md

 ### Is there a limit to how many students I can add in Introduction to Computer Science?
 No.

+### How do I reset my student's password?
+As an instructor, you can reset the password for any students who have not verified their email address (or if they haven't provided an email address).
+To do so, go to that student's class, find the student in the list of students, and click "Edit" on the right side of the student's row.

+If your student has verified their email, they will need to use the 'Forgot your password?' link in the Log In pop-up to reset their password.

 [Back to Top](#frequently-asked-questions)